mnott/csvdb/README.md

 You should then be able to open
 \[the web application\](http://localhost:8080/).
-You should also be able to use ssh to the virtual machine which should be running on IP 172.17.0.10 (this can be adapted inside the **Vagrantfile** before using \`vagrant up\`)

 To SSH into your virtual machine, you can just use